Skip to Main Content

 Darren Jeters, general manager of the Fresh Market, slated to open in the fall.

-Like other Black and Latino communities on Chicago’s South and West Side, Englewood has endured decades of disinvestment and systemic racism, leading to higher rates of poverty and unemployment.
+Like other Black and Latino communities on Chicago’s South and West Side, the Englewood community has endured decades of disinvestment and systemic racism, leading to higher rates of poverty and unemployment.

 In both Englewood and West Englewood, roughly half of the population is at risk of food insecurity, according to the Food Depository’s analysis, which factors in data on income, unemployment and renter occupancy.
 The corner of 63rd and Racine straddles the line between both communities.